glue-viz/glue/doc/getting_started.rst

 .. warning:: Due to the way python objects are saved, it is unlikely that a saved session will restore properly if you change Glue versions.

+**Exporting the plots**
+Glue can export certain kinds of plot combinations to other formats and web services.

+`Plot.ly <http://plot.ly>`_ is a cloud-based plot service whose features in clude the ability to tweak plot features (colors, annotations, etc.) through a GUI, and to easily share plots via web URLs.
+If your Glue session contains four or fewer scatter plots and/or histograms, these can be exported to a plotly page.

+To do this, first sign up for a plotly account, and enter your user name and API key under ``File->Edit Settings``.
+Then, select ``File->Export->Plotly``.
+This will create a new plot, and open a browser window showing you the plot.

+**Exporting to D3PO**

+`D3PO <http://d3po.org>`_ is an application created by `Adrian Price Whelan <http://adrian.pw>`_, `Josh Peek <http://user.astro.columbia.edu/~jpeek/>`_ and others to create multi-stage "data stories".
+Glue can export to the D3PO format under the following conditions:

+  - Only scatterplots or histograms are used.
+  - A single dataset is used.
+  - Only one subset is visible within the viewers of each Glue tab.

+Saving a session via ``File->Export->D3PO`` creates a directory with thee files that convert the Glue plots to a minimal D3PO page.
+Glue will also start a small webserver and open a browser window to show you the exported page.

 **Saving Plots**
 Static images of individual visualizations can be saved by clicking the floppy disk icon on a given visualization window.